Pandurang Sadashiv Sane: Career

 Sane's father Sadashivrao was a supporter of Lokmanya Tilak.
 However, after being imprisoned for a few days, he preferred to keep away from political matters.
 However, Sane Guruji's mother proved to be a great influence in his life.
 He graduated with a degree in Marathi and Sanskrit and earned a master's degree in philosophy, before opting for a teaching profession.
 Sane worked as the teacher in Pratap High School in Amalner town.
-He chose to teach in rural schools, foregoing a potentially larger salary he could have earned by teaching wealthier students.
+He chose to teach in rural schools, forgoing a potentially larger salary he could have earned by teaching wealthier students.
 He also worked as a hostel warden.
 Sane was a gifted orator, captivating audiences with his impassioned speeches on civil rights and justice.
 While in school he published a magazine named Vidyarthi (विद्यार्थी; vidyārthī) which became very popular among students.
 He inculcated moral values in the student community, amongst whom he was very popular.
 His teaching profession continued only for six years and thereafter he decided to dedicate his life for the Indian independence struggle.